Guidance on international travel for university activities

 U of T Safety Abroad is dedicated to supporting safer student experiences abroad on university activities.
 Prior to travel:

-- Students travelling for university-related activities outside of Canada should register their travel through Safety Abroad, no matter where they are travelling to.
+- If you're travelling for university-related activities outside of Canada you should register your travel through Safety Abroad, no matter where you are travelling to.

 - Review Safety Abroad Resources and the resources available in an emergency.
-For individual guidance and support, undergraduate and graduate students can contact Safety Abroad at the Centre for International Experience at safety.abroad@utoronto.ca.
+For individual guidance and support for undergraduate and graduate students, contact Safety Abroad at the Centre for International Experience at safety.abroad@utoronto.ca.

-- If students choose not to travel due to identified risks and need support with next steps, including already incurred costs:
+- If you choose not to travel due to identified risks and need support with next steps, including already incurred costs:

-- Undergraduate and graduate students should contact safety.abroad@utoronto.ca for guidance.
+- Undergraduate and graduate students: contact safety.abroad@utoronto.ca for guidance.

-- Graduate students who have received a conference or travel grant from the School of Graduate Studies but did not travel should contact travelgrant@utoronto.ca for guidance.
+- Graduate students: if you have received a conference or travel grant from the School of Graduate Studies but did not travel, you should contact travelgrant@utoronto.ca for guidance.

-To ensure access to critical support while travelling for university activities, faculty members, librarians and staff should register for the International SOS program, which provides 24/7 travel advice.
+To ensure access to critical support while travelling for university activities you should register for the International SOS program, which provides 24/7 travel advice.

-- Faculty members can discuss specific travel concerns with their Chair or Dean.
-Chairs and Deans can contact the Office of the Vice-Provost, Faculty & Academic Life at faculty.immigration@utoronto.ca for support on a case-by-case basis.
+- Chairs and Deans: contact the Office of the Vice-Provost, Faculty & Academic Life at faculty.immigration@utoronto.ca for support on a case-by-case basis.

-- Staff can discuss specific travel concerns with their managers and/or Divisional HR Office.
+- Staff: discuss specific travel concerns with your manager and/or Divisional HR Office.

 - U of T Student Safety Abroad at the Centre for International Experience provides guidance for staff and faculty members who are working with students travelling internationally.